 The primary source of the data was the Connect 4 Prospectuses database.
 A total of 58 property trust IPOs were identified from 1994 to 2004.
-The estimated total direct costs for each issue were identified in every prospectus.
+The sample of IPOs is listed in Appendix 1.
+The estimated total direct costs for each issue were identified in every prospectus but one.
 The costs of underwriting and/or stockbroking, legal, accounting and valuation work associated with the public issue were often also identified in the prospectus.
-The IPO costs for 1 of the 58 IPOs did not identify the total costs of the capital raising because they were paid for entirely by the institution floating the entity.
+The IPO costs for the 1 of the 58 IPOs did not identify the total costs of the capital raising, because they were paid for entirely by the institution floating the entity.
 Data relating to this IPO were removed from the dataset.
+Connect 4 is a well regarded private company provider of Australian Stock Exchange (ASX) information to universities, government departments, banks, stockbrokers and other such finance researchers.
+Its Prospectuses database began in 1994.

-The closing share price of the first day's trading was obtained from the Australian Stock Exchange's IRESS database and the Bourse Investor website.
+The closing share price of the first day's trading was obtained from the IRESS database and the Bourse Investor website.
+Both IRESS and Bourse Investor are highly respected and well used share market information systems that derive their pricing data from the ASX.
 The first day's closing price was deducted from the issue price and then divided by the issue price to derive a percentage underpricing cost (or percentage overpricing gain) to the issuer.